Review – Take Back the Night

 While her death is not actionable, the first legal question is whether the death of the unborn child is.
 This is, of course, distasteful to most of us, but I figure that alien cultures may very well have rather alien ideas about justice and mercy.

-As the story unfolds, someone other than Arnis is accused, and the Cochrane and the Columbia both play a part in helping that person be exonerated, and having the real killer charged with the crime.
+As the story unfolds, someone other than Arnis gets the blame.
+Hence the Cochrane and the Columbia both play a part in helping that person be exonerated.
+And they also help in having the real killer charged with the crime.

-- Take Back the Night as it was originally written (contains reviews)
+- Take Back the Night – first posting (contains reviews)

 - Take Back the Night on Fanfiction.net